 Using Garden Netting with Poly-Clips

 Regardless of how and where you use it, Garden Netting should be tightly secured to ensure it stays taut.
-Bird B Gone Garden Netting Poly-Clips are specifically designed to work with Garden Netting.
+Bird B Gone Garden Netting Poly-Clips are specifically designed to work with Garden Mesh and Plant Netting.
 Zip ties, twine or similar materials can also be used.

 Installation of Garden Netting will depend upon it's intended use.
 For fruit trees, vegetable gardens, blueberry bushes and grape vines it is recommended that the netting be suspended over the plants to ensure that birds cannot reach the fruit through the netting.

 Measure the circumference of the tree and cut the net accordingly.
 Make sure you cut at least 1 foot extra.
 The netting can be secured with twine, zip ties, or hog rings.

 It is recommended that the netting be suspended over the bushes or vines, by at least 6 inches.
 This will prevent birds from sitting on the net and eating fruit beyond the mesh.
 Many people will suspend the netting from a series of poles placed around the perimeter.